roocs/clisops/docs/installation.rst

 --------------

 ..
 Warning::
-    clisops requires `libspatialindex-dev` (for rtree) to be installed prior to installation by pip.
+    clisops requires `libspatialindex-dev` (for rtree) and `libudunits2-dev` to be installed prior to installation by pip.

 To install clisops, run this command in your terminal: